Generic Name: potassium bicarbonate/citric acid (poe-TAS-ee-um bye-KAR-bo-nate/SIT-rik AS-id)

 - Effer-K should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Effer-K while you are pregnant.
-It is not known if Effer-K is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Effer-K, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Effer-K: